 Local injection of depot corticosteroids for enthesopathy or resistant oligoarthritis may relieve symptoms.
 Physical therapy aimed at maintaining joint mobility is helpful during the recovery phase.
 Anterior uveitis is treated as usual, with corticosteroid and mydriatic eye drops to prevent scarring.
 Conjunctivitis and mucocutaneous lesions require only symptomatic treatment.

 Reactive arthritis is an acute spondyloarthropathy that typically occurs after a sexually transmitted or enteric infection.

 Manifestations can include arthritis (usually asymmetric and involving large lower extremity joints and toes), enthesopathy, mucocutaneous lesions, conjunctivitis, and nonpurulent genital discharge (eg, urethritis, cervicitis).

-Confirm the diagnosis with typical arthritic findings plus either symptoms of GU or GI infection or a characteristic extra-articular finding.
+Confirm the diagnosis with typical arthritic findings plus either symptoms of genitourinary or gastrointestinal infection or a characteristic extra-articular finding.